opencast/opencast/docs/guides/admin/docs/configuration/security.md

 Opencast specifies an AuthenticationProvider by default, using a UserDetailService that is obtained from the OSGI service registry.

-You can use this simple provider as is, loading users into the `mh_user` and `mh_role` database tables, and specifying an administrative username and password in `custom.properties`:
+You can use this simple provider as is, loading users into the `oc_user` and `oc_role` database tables, and specifying an administrative username and password in `custom.properties`:

     org.opencastproject.security.digest.user=opencast_system_account